eProsima/DDS-Router/docs/rst/getting_started/project_overview.rst

 ################

 |ddsrouter| is a cross-platform non-graphical application developed by eProsima and powered by Fast DDS
-that allows to create a communication bridge that connects two DDS networks that otherwise would be isolated.
+that allows users to create a communication bridge that connects two DDS networks that otherwise would be isolated.
 The main use case of the |ddsrouter| is to communicate two DDS networks that are physically or virtually separated and belong to different LANs, allowing the entities of each network to publish and subscribe to local and remote topics indistinctly.

-The |ddsrouter| is an application that internally run :term:`Participants <Participant>`, which are an abstraction of DDS :term:`DomainParticipants <DomainParticipant>`.
+|ddsrouter| is an application that internally runs :term:`Participants <Participant>`, which are an abstraction of
+DDS :term:`DomainParticipants <DomainParticipant>`.
 Each one of these Participants is an communication interface, a "door" to a specific DDS network configuration.
 These Participants allow the application to connect to different DDS networks at the same time.